sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/1000 - zapier-getting-started.md

 **Limitations**

-- You can configure single-value field output with the Sensible-Zapier integration.
-For multi-value output such as tables and sections, you can compile document extractions into a spreadsheet or CSV file using Sensible's API or SDKs.
-For more information, see [SenseML to Excel reference](doc:excel-reference).
+- By default, you can configure single-value field output with the Sensible-Zapier integration.
+To handle multi-value output such as tables and sections in Zapier, you can first compile document extractions into a spreadsheet or CSV file using the Create Spreadsheet Row in Zapier's Google Sheets integrations.
+For more information about Sensible's Excel exports, see [SenseML to Excel reference](doc:excel-reference).
 - You can extract from single-document files with Zapier.
 If you want to extract from portfolio files (files that contain multiple documents, for example, insurance application bundles), use the Sensible API or SDKs.